Minimum-gain Pole Placement with Sparse Static Feedback: Solution algorithms

 \end{corollary} \begin{proof} The optimality condition \eqref{eq:right_eigvec} follows from \eqref{eq:sylves}-\eqref{eq:F_G}.
 Equation \eqref{eq:opt_cond1} can be rewritten as $\hat{F}\hat{X}^{-\trans} + B^{\trans}\hat{L}=0$ and its vectorization using \ref{prop:vec1} yields $Z(\hat{F},\hat{X})\hat{f} = 0$.
 Finally, vectorization of the left side of \eqref{eq:left_eigvec} yields

-Thus, $\hat{L}$ is the right eigenvector matrix and the proof is complete. \end{proof}
+To conclude, note that $\hat{L}$ is the right eigenvector matrix. \end{proof}

-Using Lemma \ref{lem:unsp_grad_Hess}, we next present a steepest/Newton descent algorithm to solve the non-sparse MGEAP \eqref{eq:opt_cost_unsp2} \cite{DGL:84}.
+Using Lemma \ref{lem:unsp_grad_Hess}, we next present a steepest/Newton descent algorithm to solve the non-sparse MGEAP \eqref{eq:opt_cost_unsp2} \cite{DGL-YY:08}.
 In the algorithms presented in this section, we interchangeably use the the matrices $(G,F,X)$ and their respective vectorizations $(g,f,x)$.
 The conversion of a matrix to the vector (and vice-versa) is not specifically stated in the steps of the algorithms and is assumed wherever necessary.

 Steps \ref{line:grad_des} and $\ref{line:newton_des}$ of Algorithm \ref{algo:unsp_des} represent the steepest and (damped) Newton descent steps, respectively.
 Since, in general, the Hessian $H(F,X)$ is not positive-definite, the Newton descent step may not result in a decrease of the cost.
-Therefore, we add a Hermitian matrix $V(F,X)$ to the Hessian to make it positive definite \cite{DGL:84}.
+Therefore, we add a Hermitian matrix $V(F,X)$ to the Hessian to make it positive definite \cite{DGL-YY:08}.
 We will comment on the choice of $V(F,X)$ in Section \ref{sec:num_study}.
-In step \ref{line:step_size}, the step size $\alpha$ can be determined by backtracking line search or Armijo's rule \cite{DGL:84}.
-For a detailed discussion of the steepest/Newton descent methods, the interested reader is referred to \cite{DGL:84}.
+In step \ref{line:step_size}, the step size $\alpha$ can be determined by backtracking line search or Armijo's rule \cite{DGL-YY:08}.
+For a detailed discussion of the steepest/Newton descent methods, the reader is referred to \cite{DGL-YY:08}.
 The computationally intensive steps in Algorithm \ref{algo:unsp_des} are solving the Sylvester equation \eqref{eq:sylves} and evaluating the inverses of $X$ and $H+V$.
+Note that the expression of the gradient in \eqref{eq:grad_unsp} is similar to the expression provided in \cite{AV:00a}.
+However, the expression of Hessian in \eqref{eq:Hess_unsp} is new and it allows us to implement Newton descent whose convergence is considerably faster than steepest descent.

 Next, we present a relaxation of the optimization problem \eqref{eq:opt_cost} and a corresponding algorithm that provides approximately-sparse solutions to the MGEAP.
 We remove the explicit feedback sparsity constraints \eqref{eq:spar_const} and modify the cost function to penalize it when these sparsity constraints are violated.
-Using the Sylvester equation based parametrization, the relaxed optimization problem is stated as (while ignoring the eigenvector normalization constraints; c.f.
-Remark \ref{rem:norm_const}):
+Using the Sylvester equation based parametrization, the relaxed optimization problem is stated as:

 \ajustspaceandequationnumber

 where $W\in\mathbb{R}^{m\times n}$ is a weighing matrix that penalizes the cost for violation of sparsity constraints, and is given by

 As the penalty weights of $W$ corresponding to the sparse entries of $F$ increase, an optimal solution of \eqref{eq:opt_cost_pen} becomes more sparse and approaches towards the optimal solution of $\eqref{eq:opt_cost}$.
 Note that the relaxed problem \eqref{eq:opt_cost_pen} corresponds closely to the non-sparse MGEAP \eqref{eq:opt_cost_unsp2}.
 Thus, we use a similar gradient based approach to obtain its solution. \begin{lemma} \textbf{(Gradient and Hessian of $\mathbf{J_W}$)} The gradient and Hessian of the cost $J_W$ in \eqref{eq:opt_cost_pen} with respect to $g$ is given by